Jordyn-Hartzell/Hartzell_Jordyn_Homework_9/README.md

 # Addition Game: Methods and Loops
 ##### COMSC-1033 Sec.
 1411, Jordyn Hartzell, HW 9
 ## Introduction
 This program is an addition game that quizzes the user using addition problems.
-It has four rounds that increase or decrease in difficulty and award points based on the difficulty.
+It has four rounds that increase or decrease in difficulty.
+It awards points based on the difficulty.
 This program uses print statements, a Scanner, for loop, if/else and nested if/else statements, and custom methods.
 ### Outline
 ```java
 // Output opening statements